SkipCohenUniversity

 Image thanks to Ken Sklute

 I left WPPI and Rangefinder Magazine in 2009 to follow a dream - starting my own business.
-We were in the middle of the worst recession, at least in my lifetime, and I was headed off to pursue a dream to fulfill my entrepreneurial spirit.
-For years I'd followed so many of you vicariously as business owners, and nine years ago we launched the first Skip's Summer School.
+We were in the middle of a recession, and I was headed off to pursue a dream to fulfill my entrepreneurial spirit.
+As I look back to the first program in '09 and the images from 2010, featured here, there are so many friendships that came out of this workshop series.

 I do it because I can.